πŸš€ Quick Start#

 attr(sudoku,height,100).

-In the container we create a dropdown menu for each position in the sudoku and identify it by dd(X,Y).
+In the container, we create a dropdown menu for each position in the Sudoku and identify it by dd(X,Y).
 The first four lines will set the size and position of the dropdown.
 The special angular attribute class will set the style of the dropdown depending on the subgrid it belongs to, and if it is an initial value.
-In the last lines we use the following special predicates.
+In the last lines, we use the following special predicates.
 First, _clinguin_assume, and _clinguin_browsing are part of the domain state (which can be extended by the Backend).
 Then, we use the predicate _all for accessing atoms that are in all models (see domain-state).
-By doing so, the last two lines define the selected value of the dropdown as the value that the sudoku encoding is infering, either by a user assumption or due to the domain constraints.
+By doing so, the last two lines define the selected value of the dropdown as the value that the Sudoku encoding is inferring, either by a user assumption or due to the domain constraints.

 elem(dd(X,Y),dropdown_menu,sudoku):-pos(X,Y).